Remittance or Refund

 At the end of each reporting period, you must remit any GST and QST payable.

-- the date on which we receive it (a postdated cheque is considered to be received on the date it can be cashed); or
+- the date we receive it (a postdated cheque is considered to be received on the date it can be cashed); or

-- the date on which a financial institution receives it.
+- the date a financial institution receives it.

 If your filing deadline falls on a Saturday, Sunday or statutory holiday, the deadline is extended to the next day that is not a Saturday, Sunday or statutory holiday.